Fishawack Limited Modern Slavery Statement

 such as forced and compulsory

-The Fishawack Group does not tolerate any use of slavery within its business and we expect our officers, employees and those providing services to, for, or on behalf of the Group to conduct themselves in accordance with our policy.
+Fishawack Health does not tolerate any use of slavery within its business and we expect our officers, employees and those providing services to, for, or on behalf of the Group to conduct themselves in accordance with our policy.

 We are committed to ensuring there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-As part of this commitment, we have implemented effective systems and controls to reduce the risk of modern slavery taking place anywhere in our own business or in any of our supply chains.
+As part of this commitment, we are implementing systems and controls to reduce the risk of modern slavery taking place in our own business or our supply chains.

 Our Modern Slavery policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.